 THE NIGHT BEFORE CHRISTMAS by Clement C. Moore

-Let's start with a classic – The Night Before Christmas.
-This timeless and beautiful book is about that magical night when children around the world await gifts filled with warmth and love.
+The Night Before Christmas is a timeless and beautiful book is about that magical night when children around the world await gifts filled with warmth and love.

 THE POLAR EXPRESS by Chris Van Allsburg

 The Polar Express is beautifully illustrated but it is the story that will touch your heart.
 A boy who no longer believes in Santa Clause boards the Polar Express to eventually find the magic of Christmas again.